CS4224-Distributed-Databases/cass/README.md

 ## Project Structure
 The bulk of our code are in the folder src -> main -> java
-- Data Loader Folder: Contains the code to load the data into the Cassandra database and create table schemas
+- DataLoader Folder: Contains the code to load the data into the Cassandra database and create table schemas
-- Data Source Folder: Since the csv files are too big, we will not upload them on github.
+- DataSource Folder: Since the csv files are too big, we will not upload them on github.
 Ensure that you copy the data csv files to this directory locally.
 - Transactions: Contains a base transaction file + 8 Transaction queries

 ## Set up instructions